Guy Maddin: Hauntings (2010)

-Maddin was commissioned to produce an installation for the opening of the Toronto International Film Festival's Bell Lightbox, a cultural centre and skyscraper, and configured eleven screens to show a series of original short films.
-The films consisted of reimagined "lost" films by famous directors that have been lost, destroyed or unrealized.
-Maddin stated in the press that "I've been literally haunted by the idea that there are these really intriguing titles by some of my favourite filmmakers that I'd never get to see [... and] I told myself years ago that the only way I'd get to see any version of these is if I made the adaptation myself."
-The installation was also exhibited at Winnipeg's Platform Gallery from September 2 to October 2, 2011, for the WNDX Festival of Moving Image and at Concordia University's FOFA (Faculty of Fine Arts) Gallery from June 1–10, 2012.
+Maddin was commissioned to produce an installation for the opening of the Toronto International Film Festival's Bell Lightbox, and configured eleven screens to show a series of original short films.
+The films consisted of reimagined films by famous directors that have been lost, destroyed, or unrealized.
+The installation was also exhibited at Winnipeg's Platform Gallery from September 2 to October 2, 2011, for the WNDX Festival of Moving Image and at Concordia University's Faculty of Fine Arts Gallery from June 1–10, 2012.

 Only Dream Things (2012)

 For a 2012 installation at the Winnipeg Art Gallery, Maddin re-created his teenage bedroom.
-On the wall of the re-created bedroom screens a 19-minute short film Maddin produced by digitally distressing his family's home movies.
+On the wall of the re-created bedroom plays a 19-minute short film Maddin produced by digitally distressing his family's home movies.

 Seances (2012–2015)

-Expanding the approach of his Hauntings installation, Maddin's ongoing film/installation project, Seances.
-The film shoots were open to the public and streamed online, and thereby presented as live art installation projects, during which Maddin, along with the cast and crew, held a séance "invit[ing] the spirit of a lost photoplay to possess them".
-The cameras used to record the shoots also live-streams their video online.
-Other writers on the project include Evan Johnson, Robert Kotyk, film critic Kim Morgan, and US poet John Ashbery.
-In 2015, the Maddin and National Film Board of Canada will release "Seances [as] an interactive Internet project".
+For Maddin's film/installation project Seances, the film shoots were open to the public and streamed online, and thereby presented as live art installation projects.
+Other writers on the project included Evan Johnson, Robert Kotyk, Kim Morgan, and John Ashbery.
+In 2015, Maddin and the National Film Board of Canada released Seances as an interactive project online.